husarion/rosbot-docker/demo/README.md

 Both cases are presented below in three setups:

-1. In a Local Area Network (LAN) - robot running navigation stack and PC / laptop running RViz are in the same Wi-Fi network.
+1. In a Local Area Network (LAN) - the robot running navigation stack and PC / laptop running RViz are in the same Wi-Fi network.
-2. Over the Internet (VPN) - robot and laptop can be in separate networks.
+2. Over the Internet (VPN) - the robot and the laptop can be in separate networks.
 3. Gazebo simulation.

 > **Prerequisites**